Nkalyankumar/Streamlining-Technical-Interviews-With-AI/README.md

 # Goal Of Team
 Revolutionizing the interviewing process across various domains, including recruitment, paving the way for more insightful and meaningful interactions in the digital age.
 # Team
-Poojitha N
+Poojitha N \n
-Shyam Sundhar G
+Shyam Sundhar G \n
-Kalyan Kumar N
+Kalyan Kumar N \n
 # Product Demo
 # Technologies and Tools Utilized